mrclfd/lamphor-mirrorbot/README.md

 mirror - Start Mirroring
-tarmirror - Start mirroring and upload as .tar zipmirror - Start mirroring and upload as .zip unzipmirror - Extract files qbmirror - Start Mirroring using qBittorrent qbtarmirror - Start mirroring and upload as .tar using qb qbzipmirror - Start mirroring and upload as .zip using qb qbunzipmirror - Extract files using qBittorrent clone - Copy file/folder to Drive count - Count file/folder of Drive link watch - Mirror Youtube-dl supported link tarwatch - Mirror Youtube playlist link and upload as .tar
+tarmirror - Start mirroring and upload as .tar zipmirror - Start mirroring and upload as .zip unpack - Extract files qbmirror - Start Mirroring using qBittorrent qbtarmirror - Start mirroring and upload as .tar using qb qbzipmirror - Start mirroring and upload as .zip using qb qbunpack - Extract files using qBittorrent gd - Copy file/folder to Drive count - Count file/folder of Drive link watch - Mirror Youtube-dl supported link tarwatch - Mirror Youtube playlist link and upload as .tar